Robert Hanssen: FBI counterintelligence unit, further espionage activities (1985–1991)

-Hanssen was recalled yet again to Washington, D.C., in 1987.
-He was tasked with studying all known and rumored penetrations of the FBI to find the man who had betrayed Martynov and Motorin; this meant, in effect, that he was charged with searching for himself.
-Hanssen ensured that he did not reveal himself with his study, but in addition, he gave the entire study—including the list of all Soviets who had contacted the FBI about FBI moles—to the KGB in 1988.
+Hanssen was recalled to D.C., yet again in 1987.
+He was tasked with studying all known and rumored penetrations of the FBI to find the man who had betrayed Martynov and Motorin; in effect, he was charged with searching for himself.
+Hanssen ensured that he did not reveal himself in his study, but he also gave the entire study—including the list of all Soviets who had contacted the FBI about FBI moles—to the KGB in 1988.
 That same year, Hanssen, according to a government report, committed a "serious security breach" by revealing secret information to a Soviet defector during a debriefing.
 The agents working for him reported this breach to a supervisor, but no action was taken.

-In 1989, Hanssen compromised the FBI investigation of Felix Bloch, a United States State Department official who was suspected of espionage.
-Hanssen warned the KGB that Bloch was being investigated, causing the KGB to end contact with him abruptly.
+In 1989, Hanssen compromised the FBI investigation into Felix Bloch, a Department of State (DOS) official suspected of espionage.
+Hanssen warned the KGB that Bloch was under investigation, prompting the KGB to end contact with him abruptly.
 The FBI could not produce any good evidence, and as a result, Bloch was never charged with a crime, although the State Department later terminated his employment and denied his pension.
 The failure of the Bloch investigation and the FBI's investigation of how the KGB learned that they were investigating Bloch caused the mole hunt that eventually resulted in Hanssen's arrest.